Skip to main content

 Choosing Your Prosthodontist Partner

 Full mouth rehabilitation is one of the most significant investments you can make in your oral health.
 Choosing the right prosthodontist to guide you through this journey is crucial.
-Dr. Gerald Marlin has over 40 years of experience, has completed thousands of implant cases, and maintains relationships with referring dentists across the region due to his reputation for excellence and reliability.
+Dr. Gerald Marlin has decades of experience, has completed thousands of implant cases, and maintains relationships with referring dentists across the region due to his reputation for excellence and reliability.

 When you choose Dr. Marlin and Elite Prosthetic Dentistry, you’re choosing not just a surgeon, but a restorative artist who understands that your smile is intimately connected to your identity and your confidence.
 We’re committed to understanding your needs, respecting your concerns, and delivering results that exceed your expectations.